zbmed/damalos/docs/submission.md

 ### Guidelines
 All submissions must be original and not simultaneously submitted to another journal or conference/workshop.
 All submissions must be in English.
 Proceedings of the workshop will be publicly available under [CC-by 4.0 license](https://creativecommons.org/licenses/by/4.0/){:target="_blank"}; by submitting you agree to the use of this license for accepted papers.
-Papers should be formatted according to [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines){:target="_blank"}
+Papers should be formatted according to [LNCS templates](https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines){:target="_blank"}.

 ### Submission system
-All workshop submissions should be done via [DaMaLOS-2025 submission system](){:target="_blank"}
+All workshop submissions should be done via [DaMaLOS-2025 submission system](https://app.oxfordabstracts.com/stages/77706/submitter){:target="_blank"}

 ## Topics
  DaMaLOS targets the following (and similar) topics: